iot-lab/iot-lab.github.io/docs/getting-started/ipv6.md

 2001:660:5307:3107::/64 dev tap3  proto kernel  metric 256  mtu 1500 advmss 1440 hoplimit 4294967295
 ...
 ```
-Be sure to use a free one, otherwise you may get an _“overlaps with routes”_ error while creating the IPv6 over serial interface.

 See the dedicated section of the OS documentation to know how to use this feature:
 - with [RIOT]({{ '/docs/os/riot#border-router-and-ipv6-networking-on-iot-lab' | relative_url }}) using ETHOS (Ethernet Over Serial);